stephenpiet/trayvisor/ANSWER.md

 ![cVAE Inference 1](docs/cvae_inf1.png)
 ![cVAE Inference 2](docs/cvae_inf2.png)

 Although the output are very blurry, it seems to be possible to distiguish the 2 classes just by looking at the color tone of the generated samples.

+In a nut-shell, although the current implementation captures coarse class characteristics, substantial improvements would be needed for production-grade performance, including:

+- Implement image preprocessing to amplify class-distinctive features
+- Use bigger models with increased capacity and performing GPUs
+- Use other generation models (attention mecanisms, adversarial architectures..)